Doravado/samuel_portfolio/index.md

 <br/>

-# SpaceY Successful Landing Prediction
+# 🚀SpaceY Successful Landing Prediction

 - Collected data from public SpaceX API and SpaceX Wikipedia page.
 Cleaned data and gathered relevant columns to be used as features to predict successful landings.